-Employees covered by this Agreement may request in writing a leave of absence from the Chief of Police, who may grant a leave of absence to an employee who has been in the bargaining unit for not less than three (3) months, for such a period as he/she sees fit, not to exceed one (1) year, except if it is to enable an employee to accept an appointive position with the City of Urbana, in which case the leave of absence may be indefinite.
+Employees covered by this Agreement may request in writing a leave of absence from the Chief of Police, who may grant a leave of absence to an employee who has been in the bargaining unit for not less than three (3) months, for such a period as they see fit, not to exceed one (1) year, except if it is to enable an employee to accept an appointive position with the City of Urbana, in which case the leave of absence may be indefinite.
 Leaves of absence shall not be granted to employees to accept remunerative employment elsewhere.
-As a condition to such leave being granted, the employee may be required to waive all rights to immediate reinstatement in his/her position upon termination of the leave and to retain only the right to be appointed to the first vacancy for the position in which he/she has been employed.
+As a condition to such leave being granted, the employee may be required to waive all rights to immediate reinstatement in their position upon termination of the leave and to retain only the right to be appointed to the first vacancy for the position in which they have been employed.